boat shoes

 Polo Ralph Lauren Merton boat shoe

-No shoe says ‘Ivy League’ more than a boat shoe.
+No shoe says ‘Ivy League’ better than a boat shoe.
 And no brand is more successful at channelling that preppy American aesthetic than Ralph Lauren.
 Step in (pun intended) the label’s leather Merton deck shoe.
 With a classic silhouette and traditional lacing, it’s the deck shoe you think of when you think ‘deck shoe’.

 Buy Now